syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 ![Xamarin Bing road image](Images/Road.png)

-N> The `LayerType` property of `ImageryLayer` provides support to `OSM` and `Bing Maps`.
+N> The `LayerType` property of `ImageryLayer` provides the support to `OSM` and `Bing Maps`.
 The default value of the `LayerType` property is OSM.

 ## Set different bing map style

-The ImageryLayer provides support to the following types of Bing Maps:
+The ImageryLayer provides the support to the following types of Bing Maps:

 * `Road`
 * `Aerial`